madetech/site/README.md

 ## Environment Variables

-The following environment variables must be present when developing and building this application.
+The following environment variables must be present when developing:

 ```
 WORDPRESS_BASE_URL